markjacksonfishing/markyjackson-taulia/README.md

 I love making people laugh, smile and believe in the power of open source and the community that surrounds it.
 You can find me on [Twitter](https://twitter.com/markyjackson5), on [LinkedIn](https://www.linkedin.com/in/marky-jackson/), and most open-source communication mediums as markyjackson.
 Please do not hesitate to reach out and say hi.

+In 2021, I decided to step back from most open-source projects and focus on mental health, family and work.
+My hope is to recalibrate and come back recharged.